Prices from £15.00

 -

-Each pill contains the active ingredients desogestrel and ethinyl estradiol.
-These are similar to the hormones your body naturally produces during your menstrual cycle.
+Gedarel contraceptive pill is a type of hormonal birth control which you can use to prevent pregnancy.
+It’s known as a combined contraceptive pill, as it contains the active ingredients desogestrel and ethinyl estradiol.
+These are similar to the hormones your body naturally produces during your menstrual cycle (progesterone and oestrogen).

-However, taking Gedarel does not protect you against sexually transmitted infections (STIs).
+Gedarel contraceptive pills don't protect you against sexually transmitted infections (STIs).
 One of the most effective ways to prevent STIs is to use a condom during sex.

 -